thehamzaataj/Next_Auth_Todo/README.md

-Certainly!
-Below is a simplified **README.md** file with a basic introduction to the product, installation instructions, and an image section.
+Here’s a revised and professional version of your **README.md** file with improved formatting and structure, making it cleaner and more presentable.
+I've also fixed the image link and enhanced readability.

 ---